layer3switch/metrilyx-2.0/README.md

 Metrilyx is a web based dashboard engine  to OpenTSDB, a time series database used to store large amounts of data.
 It allows for analyzing, cross cutting and viewing of time series data in a simple manner.

 #### Features:
+- Easy to use UI for dashboard creation.
+- Multiple graph types: spline, area, stacked, pie, line.
+- Data provided via websockets for low protocol overhead.
 - Event annotations.
+- Regex support for metric, tag key and tag value searches.
+- Supports distributed and HA setup

+##### v2.3.0
+- Event annotations.
+- Regex support for metric, tag key and tag value searches.
-- More graph types: spline, area, stacked, pie, line
+- Additional graph types: spline, area, stacked, pie, line.
 - UI changes and fixes.
-- Performance improvements on listing api
+- Performance improvements on certain api calls.

 ##### v2.2.0
 - Major performance improvements.